What’s the Difference Between Vocational School and College?

 Regardless of your personal impressions of what makes a school a bona fide “college,” most would agree colleges exist based around a relatively straightforward motivation: to prepare students for a new or better career following graduation.

-What is a career college?
+What is a Career College?

 A career college, also known as a trade school or vocational college, is an educational institution that provides students with the knowledge, skills, and hands-on training required for a specific career.
 For example, if a student wants to become a medical assistant, a career college will provide that student with only the knowledge and skills required for a medical assisting career.
 Topics that are not relevant to a specific career are not taught.